We’re dedicated to improving society. We provide students with education, skills, and real-world experiences.

 Since our humble beginning in 1965 to today, the Helen Bader School of Social Welfare has educated and prepared students for entry-level and advanced careers in human service professions.
 We’ve continually advanced knowledge regarding social welfare issues and provided quality services to people in need.
 Our alumni work to make a difference in the lives of people who are often times dispirited and in 2despair.
 As a group, our graduates help to improve policies, solve the vital social issues of our time and are a strong voice for thoughtful, social change in our society. – Helen Bader School of Social Welfare

-Cultural Development – Studying abroad presents the perfect chance to appreciate diversity first hand, helps students recognize and dismiss stereotypes they may unintentionally have and it gives students the opportunity to understand their own culture while appreciating other cultures.
+Cultural Development – Studying abroad gives students the opportunity to work with people of diverse backgrounds and cultures.
+Studying abroad presents the perfect chance to appreciate diversity first hand, helps students recognize and dismiss stereotypes they may unintentionally have and it gives students the opportunity to understand their own culture while appreciating other cultures.

-Foreign Language Skills – Maintaining a proficient level of vocabulary and conversational skills in a foreign language require one to be constantly exposed to it.
-If knowing a foreign language is an important part of a student’s education major or just a desire to learn a foreign language, studying abroad is a great way to learn, practice, and expand on your language skills.
+Foreign Language Skills – Maintaining a proficient level of vocabulary and conversational skills in a foreign language requires one to be constantly exposed to it.
+If knowing a foreign language is an important part of a student’s major, or if there is just a desire to learn a foreign language, studying abroad is a great way to learn, practice and expand on your skills.

-Personal Development – Being able to determine your strengths and weaknesses are important from a career standpoint but also from a personal development standpoint, Studying abroad can bring out the independent side of a student to help them function and live in a different country.
-Studying abroad can help students develop the ability to be adaptable and critical thinking skills.
-Being abroad can present new and various situations that students have never encountered before and forcing them to step out of their comfort zone.
+Personal Development – Being able to determine your strengths and weaknesses are important from a career standpoint, but also from a personal development standpoint.
+Studying abroad can bring out the independent side of a student to help them function and live in a different country.
+Studying abroad can help students develop critical thinking skills and become adaptable.
+Being abroad can present new and various situations that students have never encountered before, and force them to step out of their comfort zone.

 Scholarships – Scholarships are available to help finance your study abroad experience.
 Doing extra research can wield financial benefits and unique scholarship opportunities.

-New Perspectives/Broaden views of the World – Cultural and diversity is nothing new to UWM students, studying abroad will give students first-hand experience.
-By going to the country of choice students have the chance to interact with natives and learn about their way of life, broadening their view on the world.
+New Perspectives/Broadening Views of the World – Cultural diversity is nothing new to UWM students; studying abroad will give students first-hand experience.
+By going to their country of choice, students have the chance to interact with natives and learn about their way of life, broadening their view on the world.

 Considerations While Abroad